lim648/CHEP898/Assignment_3/Lina_Li_A3_CHEP898.md

 numeric variables, as most imputed distributions align closely with the original distributions.

 # Analysis of Imputed Data
-## Conduct a simple statistical analysis on the imputed datasets to illustrate the downstream effects of different imputation methods.

 Now have an imputation model with some uncertainty and we want to get a pooled regression result the also accounts for the uncertainty

 ``` r